DIY Face Scrub for Acne-Prone, Oily Skin

-Homemade Face Scrub for Acne + Blackheads
+DIY Face Scrub Ingredients for Acne + Blackheads

-The natural ingredients that make up this face scrub are amazing for acne, blackheads, clogged pores and oily skin.
+The natural ingredients that make up this DIY face scrub are amazing for acne, blackheads, clogged pores and oily skin.
 Check it out:

 - Oatmeal: soothes irritated skin, oatmeal is full of vitamins, minerals and lipids that hydrate and moisturize.
 AND oatmeal contains saponins, which has intense cleansing properties, and the fine texture of ground oats offers exfoliating and buffing capabilities that remove dead skin cells and polishes your skin without harsh chemicals or materials that scratch your skin .
 Oatmeal also soaks up excess oil, which helps treat acne, and if that weren’t enough, oatmeal contains zinc, which reduces inflammation and kills acne-causing bacteria.

 - Bentonite Clay: This healing clay has been used for centuries as a cure-all for what ails you.
 But it’s particularly amazing for clearing your skin–made from minerals formed from volcanic ash, bentonite clay reduces your skin’s oil production, draws out toxins from your skin, unclogging pores and removing dead skin cells in the process, reduces the appearance of scars, softens skin and reduces inflammation.
 Wow!
 Pretty impressive, right?